makersacademy/CV/README.md

 - I have captained both Football and Korfball teams during my time at School and University, with the notable improvement of the Korfball team over my years involved a particularly proud achievement of mine.

 **Motivated**
 - Back in 2014 I set up a viable business by finding profitable arbitrage opportunities whilst minimising any fees incurred through the banking system.
-This led to the self-taught development of a website to sell Bitcoin built in php, html and JavaScript in a couple of months.
+- This passion led to the self-taught development of a website to broker Bitcoin built in php, html and JavaScript in a couple of months.

 **Project Management**
 - Managed teams of up to 15 people on major construction sites in London